 “Surely you’d not argue with me over how I see fit to spend my money?”
-Leo countered, with less smile and a more stern delivery.
-Raye suddenly had the impression of being a suspect under interrogation and wisely decided things would go a lot more smoothly for her if she just cooperated.
+Leo countered, with a little less of a smile now and the delivery a bit more stern.
+Raye got the impression suddenly of being a suspect in an interrogation room; things would go a lot more smoothly for her if she just cooperated.

 “Well”, she announced, “when you put it that way, I suppose I can’t say no. But Leo, I’m not qualified for what you want.
 I don’t want you to be disappointed with my work product – I am not a photographer.
-At best, I’m just a novice schlepping around with an old manual Pentax K1000.
-I’m a dinosaur in the world of photography.
-The only reason I have a digital point-and-shoot is for work – and it’s not even mine.
-It belongs to the company!”
+At best, I’m just a novice schlepping around with an old Pentax K1000.”

 Trying to reason with the man wouldn’t work (Did it ever?, Raye reminded herself); Leo had obviously put much thought into the issue and had an answer for her at every turn.
 “My dear, you’ve got the training – you told me of it, yourself – and you’ve got daily experience, albeit not exactly in the medium you’ll be using for me.
 But most importantly, you’ve got a good eye.
-I saw it back in September when I watched your admiration for the shots I have downstairs.
+I saw it in the shots you took for me back in September and I saw it in your admiration of the shots I have downstairs.
 Anyone with your enthusiasm and obvious love for a camera is always going to capture wonderful things on film… they just have to be given the chance to do so.
 And that’s what I’m offering you; a chance to do what you love.”